3D model preparation and optimization

 vertex

 Geometric vertices, represented by \((x, y, z [, w])\) coordinates. \(w\) is optional and defaults to 1.0.
-Vertex color parameters are not required, and if provided, the system will not load them. - Must include
+Vertex color parameters are not required and will not be loaded by the system if provided. - Must include

 texture coordinates